Training Energy-Based Normalizing Flow with Score-Matching Objectives

 This estimation method can be interpreted as a generalization of the stochastic estimator presented in [15], where the distributions $p_{\mathbf{u}}$ and $q$ are both modeled as isotropic Gaussian distributions, and $g$ is restricted as a linear transformation.
 For the further analysis of this concept, particularly in the context of determinant estimation for matrices, we refer readers to Section I of [15], where a more sophisticated approximation approach and the corresponding experimental findings are provided.

-Reinforcement Learning: Our recent work Maximum Entropy Reinforcement Learning via Energy-Based Normalizing Flow shows that EBFlow can be applied in the Soft Actor-Critic (SAC) [16] framework to model the reinforcement learning (RL) agent.
+Reinforcement Learning: Our extension research Maximum Entropy Reinforcement Learning via Energy-Based Normalizing Flow [16] shows that EBFlow can be applied in the Soft Actor-Critic (SAC) [17] framework to model the reinforcement learning (RL) agent.
 In this work, we introduce a new Maximum Entropy (MaxEnt) RL framework modeled as follows:

 $$\pi(\mathbf{a}|\mathbf{s})=p_{\mathbf{u}}(g_{\theta}(\mathbf{a}|\mathbf{s})) \prod_{i\in S_n} \left| \det( \mathbf{J}_{g^i_{\theta}}(\mathbf{a}^{i-1}|\mathbf{s})) \right| \prod_{i\in S_l} \left| \det( \mathbf{J}_{g^i_{\theta}}(\mathbf{s})) \right| \triangleq \exp \left(\frac{1}{\alpha} Q_{\theta}(\mathbf{s},\mathbf{a})\right) \exp \left(\frac{1}{\alpha} V_{\theta}(\mathbf{s})\right).$$